alx71hub/BankOcrKataV1/README.md

 # BankOcrKataV1
-Probabilisitc Javascript implementation of the Bank OCR Kata
+Probabilisitc Javascript implementation of the Bank OCR Kata: [BankOcrKataV1](BankOcrKataV1.js)

 See also https://codingdojo.org/kata/BankOCR/